 Hartford in Washington County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This memorial is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Civil.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers.
+A significant historical year for this entry is 1798.

 Location.
-43° 21.858′ N, 73° 23.586′ W. Marker is in Hartford, New York, in Washington County.
-Memorial is on Hartford Main Street (County Road 23) north of East Street, on the right when traveling north.
-Marker is located Touch for map.
+43° 21.851′ N, 73° 23.586′ W. Marker is in Hartford, New York, in Washington County.
+Marker is at the intersection of County Road 23 and East Street, on the right when traveling north on County Road 23.
+Located at the left side of the Hartford Post Office parking lot.
+Touch for map.
 Marker is in this post office area: Hartford NY 12838, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 15, 2019.
-It was originally submitted on August 15, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 92 times since then and 9 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on August 15, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on October 16, 2021.
+It was originally submitted on February 24, 2013, by John Arsenault of Middletown Springs, Vermont.
+This page has been viewed 269 times since then and 8 times this year.
+Photos: 1, 2. submitted on February 24, 2013, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.